wh-alice/mig_visualstudio/vs/modeling/navigating-and-updating-a-model-in-program-code.md

  However, it is useful to make some explicit changes to shapes in properties that are independent of the model elements.
 For example, you could change these properties:

--   <xref:Microsoft.VisualStudio.Modeling.Diagrams.NodeShape.Size*> - determines the height and width of the shape.
+-   <xref:Microsoft.VisualStudio.Modeling.Diagrams.NodeShape.Size%2A> - determines the height and width of the shape.

--   <xref:Microsoft.VisualStudio.Modeling.Diagrams.NodeShape.Location*> - position relative to the parent shape or diagram
+-   <xref:Microsoft.VisualStudio.Modeling.Diagrams.NodeShape.Location%2A> - position relative to the parent shape or diagram

--   <xref:Microsoft.VisualStudio.Modeling.Diagrams.ShapeElement.StyleSet*> - the set of pens and brushes used for drawing the shape or connector
+-   <xref:Microsoft.VisualStudio.Modeling.Diagrams.ShapeElement.StyleSet%2A> - the set of pens and brushes used for drawing the shape or connector

--   <xref:Microsoft.VisualStudio.Modeling.Diagrams.ShapeElement.Hide*> - makes the shape invisible
+-   <xref:Microsoft.VisualStudio.Modeling.Diagrams.ShapeElement.Hide%2A> - makes the shape invisible

--   <xref:Microsoft.VisualStudio.Modeling.Diagrams.ShapeElement.Show*> - makes the shape visible after a `Hide()`
+-   <xref:Microsoft.VisualStudio.Modeling.Diagrams.ShapeElement.Show%2A> - makes the shape visible after a `Hide()`

 ###  <a name="merge"></a> Creating an Element and its Shape
  When you create an element and link it into the tree of embedding relationships, a shape is automatically created and associated with it.
 This is done by the "fixup" rules that execute at the end of the transaction.
 However, the shape will appear in an automatically-assigned location, and its shape, color and other features will have default values.
 To control how the shape is created, you can use the merge function.
 You must first add the elements you want to add into an ElementGroup, and then merge the group into the diagram.